-- CanSat Rocket Integration - The Container of CanSat will provide a 3.84mm clearance diameter with the specified 125mm(~5in) diameter rocket payload section. - The Container of CanSat will provide a 95.76mm vertical clearance. - All DCS and Payload components will be entirely confined in Container section before deployment from rocket payload section. - CanSat Rocket Integration Verification - A test apparatus will be constructed with a "rough" material with the specified 125x310mm to analyze - Ease of CanSat entry into rocket payload section - Ease of CanSat's deployment from rocket payload section - Parachute's ability to operate after deployment from rocket payload section.
+- CanSat Rocket Integration - The Container of CanSat will provide a 3.84mm clearance diameter with the specified 125mm(~5in) diameter rocket payload section. - The Container of CanSat will provide a 45.76mm vertical clearance. - All DCS and Payload components will be entirely confined in Container section before deployment from rocket payload section without significant protrusions. - Actual deployment will involve the activation of a retracting servo allowing the CanSat to slide off of an anchor point and out of the container. - CanSat Rocket Integration Verification - A test apparatus will be constructed with a "rough" material with the specified 125x310mm to analyze: - Ease of CanSat entry into rocket payload section. - Ease and reliability of CanSat's deployment from rocket payload section. - Parachute's ability to open after deployment from the rocket.